A little nighttime reading

 Part of that may be attributed to the impact that sleep deprivation has on your immune system.
 A study by the American Academy of Sleep Medicine revealed that sleep-deprived men experienced a spike in their white cell count, a jolt similar to the effect of intense stress on your immunity.
 Furthermore, research presented at SLEEP 2012 suggests that those who get less than six hours of sleep a night are more likely to be at risk for stroke.

 People who get fewer than 6 hours of sleep have been determined to have higher inflammatory proteins (such as C-reactive protein, which is associated with heart attack risk) than those who get more sleep.
-Inflammation is associated with lots of conditions we’d like to avoid as we get older - heart disease, stroke, diabetes, arthritis and premature aging.
+Inflammation is associated with many conditions we prefer to avoid as we get older - heart disease, stroke, diabetes, arthritis and premature aging.

 Lower stress and improve your mood